Rokiis1/roadmap/testing_and_debugging/3_level/3_level_testing_and_debugging.md

     file.close()
 ```

 Code inside `finally` always executes, even if exception occurs.
-This is commonly used for cleanup operations such as closing files, releasing resources or restoring program state.
+This is commonly used for cleanup operations such as closing files or releasing resources safely.

-Exception handling changes execution flow directly.
-Instead of propagating automatically to top level, exceptions can be **intercepted**, **transformed**, **logged** or **redirected intentionally**.

-Sometimes, however, program should create its own exceptions deliberately instead of waiting for Python to raise them automatically.

-This leads into raising exceptions intentionally.

-## Raising Exceptions Intentionally

-Not every failure originates from Python itself.
-In many situations, program detects invalid state or incorrect behavior before Python encounters a built in error automatically.

-To signal these situations clearly, exceptions can be raised intentionally using `raise`.
+Programs are not limited to handling exceptions raised automatically by Python.
+Exceptions can also be raised intentionally when program detects invalid state directly.

 ```py
 age = -5